symfony/symfony-docs/event_dispatcher.rst

 The compiler pass will always extend the existing list of aliases.
 Because of that, it is safe to register multiple instances of the pass with different configurations.

-.. versionadded:: 4.4

-    The ``AddEventAliasesPass`` class was introduced in Symfony 4.4.

 Debugging Event Listeners
 -------------------------